alphafox02/simcom_wwan-setup/README.md

 1. `ssh` into the target
 2. Start listening to the SIM7600AH serial device: `$ cat < /dev/ttyUSB2`
-3. Open a second terminal window and `ssh` into your Jetson Nano and complete the following steps.
+3. Open a second terminal window and `ssh` into the target computer and complete the following steps.
 4. Switch to root user: `$ sudo su`
 5. Send a request for product identification info: `# echo -e 'ATI\r' > /dev/ttyUSB2`
 6. Now check the first terminal window for the output.